Promissory Note Fill out the template

 If the loan is not repaid in time, or if any payments due are missed.
 The lender may wish to send a letter of demand.

-What should be included in a promissory note?
+What should be included in the note?

 A promissory note should: